Grahame’s Guide to Technopathic Stress

 What can we do?

-It is still possible to maintain a technological lifestyle by following some simple steps, as outlined herein.
+It is still possible to maintain a technological lifestyle by following some simple steps, as outlined in this article.
 In particular, it is important to minimise your exposure to technopathic influences in the bedroom, as this is where you are likely to spend the most time, and it is during sleep that the immune system repairs itself.
 The hazards are arranged in roughly descending order; i.e. at the top of the list, many people will notice effects; at the end of the list only a few highly sensitive people will notice effects.
 This is not meant to be a scientific document; think of it more like a ‘risk assessment’ for the home, school and office environment.
 Scientific data is available via the websites listed at the end if you want to research things further yourself, and I encourage you to do so.
 To paraphrase the TV show ‘Brainiac – Science Abuse’:

 We read the research so you don’t have to – and please; DO try this at home!